 P. S. To get the recipe for the blackberry-gin galette, visit my co-worker’s blog Spirited Bites, where she writes beautifully about creative alcohol-infused dishes.

-(Adapted from the Ceylon Brown Sugar Tart and Ceylon Tea Tart Crust recipes in the Culinary Tea cookbook by Cynthia Gold and Lisë Stern.)
+Adapted by Suzanne Klein, Tea Foodie from the Ceylon Brown Sugar Tart and Ceylon Tea Tart Crust recipes in the Culinary Tea cookbook by Cynthia Gold and Lisë Stern.

 Makes 1 tart